Fly Fishing in Canada's Capital City

 Colin 2

-After it became too dark to fish, we got off the river and headed to a popular local pub that has its own brewery to enjoy a nice feed of fish & chips coupled with delicious IPA ale!
+After it became too dark to fish, we got off the river and headed to a popular local pub that has a brewery to enjoy a nice feed of fish & chips coupled with delicious IPA ale!
 If you’re coming to Ottawa, whether as a tourist or for business, I strongly recommend you contact Jamie to arrange a fishing trip.
 Whether for an evening or several days, Jamie can help get you to the best fishing.
-Fly fishing or conventional tackle, musky or trout—he can get you to some great fishing and help your time in Ottawa memorable.
+Fly fishing or conventional tackle, musky or trout—he can get you to some great fishing and help make your time in Ottawa memorable.

 Rising Sun Charters